 The Embroiderers’ Guild of Western Australia is inviting everyone to this year’s Rusty Walkley lecture titled Preserving the Past and Creating the Future: The Work of a Professional Embroiderer.
 To be presented by award-winning professional embroiderer Jenny Adin-Christie, this special event will be held on Saturday, 15 July at 2:00 PM at the Alexander Library at Perth Cultural Centre.

-Ms. Adin-Christie will give insight into her work as a professional embroiderer and how her passion for needle craft turned into a broad range of skills that allowed her to gain prominence amongst historians, collectors, fashion designers, and embroiderers’ guilds both in the UK and abroad.
+Ms. Adin-Christie will give insight into her work as a professional embroiderer and how her passion for needle craft turned into a broad range of skills that allowed her to gain prominence amongst historians, collectors, fashion designers, and embroiderers’ guilds across the UK and abroad.

-After embarking on a freelance career in 2008, she built an impressive portfolio of work, including designing and creating new All Seasons and Lenten Altar Frontals for Canterbury Cathedral; creating the new pelmet and curtains for the Royal Opera House, Covent Garden; working the Sovereign’s Jubilee Woolsack for the Royal Hospital Chelsea, and working embroidered monograms for the cover of Sir Paul McCartney’s classical album “Ecce Cor Meum”.
+After embarking on a freelance career in 2008, she built an impressive portfolio of work, including designing and creating new All Seasons and Lenten Altar Frontals for Canterbury Cathedral; the new pelmet and curtains for the Royal Opera House, Covent Garden; the Sovereign’s Jubilee Woolsack for the Royal Hospital Chelsea; and embroidered monograms for the cover of Sir Paul McCartney’s classical album “Ecce Cor Meum”.

-One of her more prominent contributions in the field of embroidery is her work as a member of the Royal School of Needlework’s team commissioned to create the applied lace panels for the Duchess of Cambridge’s royal wedding dress, and working on a monogrammed cashmere babygro as a personal gift from renowned fashion designer Sarah Burton to Prince George.
+Amongst of her more prominent contributions in the field of embroidery is her work as a member of the Royal School of Needlework’s team, which was commissioned to create the applied lace panels for the Duchess of Cambridge’s royal wedding dress, and a monogrammed cashmere babygro as a personal gift from renowned fashion designer Sarah Burton to Prince George.

-Ms Adin-Christie has been a regular presenter within the Australian embroidery community, most notable of which is the annual Beating the Bush embroidery and craft fair in Adelaide.
-The lectures she has delivered covered stories behind the broad range of commissions that she has been privileged to be part of, such as the conservation and restoration of antique textiles and production of new works of art, and more recently, royal fashion.
+Ms. Adin-Christie has been a regular presenter within the Australian embroidery community, most notably at the annual Beating the Bush embroidery and craft fair in Adelaide.
+The lectures she has delivered covered stories behind the broad range of commissions that she has been privileged to be part of, such as the conservation and restoration of antique textiles, production of new works of art and, more recently, royal fashion.

 You may also fill out the following form and send it back to us.